American Crystallographic Association

-fiber diffraction, neutron scattering and powder diffraction.
+fiber diffraction, electron diffraction, neutron scattering, and powder diffraction.

 A quarterly magazine, called ACA RefleXions, is published in addition to a scholarly journal.
 Structural Dynamics is a peer-reviewed, open access, online-only journal co-published by ACA and AIP Publishing.
 It highlights research articles on structural determination and dynamics of systems, enabled by the emerging new instruments (e.g. XFELs, high harmonic generation, ultra-short electron sources, etc.) and new experimental and theoretical methodologies.
 The journal is accepting short communications, topical reviews, and research papers in the following topics: Experimental Methodologies, Theory and Modeling, Surfaces and Interfaces, Materials, Liquids and Solutions, and Biological Systems.